Purposes for processing

 Personal data relating to the application is received by NHS England Continuing Healthcare teams and the members of the review panel.
 An Independent Review Panel is made up of:

 - an independent chair

-- a representative nominated by a Clinical Commissioning Group (not involved in the case);
+- a representative nominated by an integrated commissioning board (not involved in the case)

-- a representative nominated by a Local Authority (not involved in the case); and
+- a representative from a local authority (not involved in the case)

 - at times there is also a clinical advisor in attendance.